ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ### Cubic equations of state

-This is the mostpopular class of equations of state.
+This is the most popular class of equations of state.
 The progenitor of these is the Van der Waals (`vdW`) equation of state, published in 1873, which can be written as:

 ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2a}{V^2}``